Lane Thomas Player Props: Nationals vs. Reds

-Lane Thomas and his .409 on-base percentage over his past 10 games (60 points higher than his season-long percentage), will be in action for the Washington Nationals versus the Cincinnati Reds and Brett Kennedy on July 4 at 11:05 AM ET.
+Lane Thomas and his .413 on-base percentage over his past 10 games (66 points higher than his season-long percentage), will be in action for the Washington Nationals versus the Cincinnati Reds and Graham Ashcraft on July 5 at 7:05 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4 with a double) against the Reds.

 Lane Thomas Game Info & Props vs. the Reds